Ronales/Detection-bbox-labelme-assist-annotation-by-using-yolo3-detector-/README.md

 - The lableme version should restrict  3.16.1

-The labelme annotation format :
+The labelme annotation json file format :

 {"version": "3.16.7",
                   "flags": {},